Mt Wollumbin

 Rewilding is grounded in functionalism, the ecological understanding that certain species, interactions, and processes play outsized roles in shaping ecosystems.
 When these functional relationships are restored, ecosystems can begin to self-organise, recover complexity, and require less human intervention.

-Across large landscapes, this has involved reintroducing apex predators, and locally extinct species, restoring beneficial disturbance, reconnecting fragmented habitats and allowing rivers and wetlands and to resume their natural dynamics.
+Across large landscapes, this has involved reintroducing apex predators, and locally extinct species, restoring beneficial disturbance, reconnecting fragmented habitats and allowing rivers and wetlands to resume their natural dynamics.

 How does Rewilding Science differ from Restoration Ecology?